57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 ### The Bottom Line

-Blockchain testing isn't just about preventing bugs-it's about protecting user funds and maintaining network integrity.
+Blockchain testing isn't just about preventing bugs–it's about protecting user funds and maintaining network integrity.
 The cost of comprehensive testing is always less than the cost of a single major failure.
 As the industry matures, robust testing practices will separate successful projects from cautionary tales.

 ## Looking Ahead: Open Source Testing Framework
-To help teams put these principles into practice, an open source blockchain testing framework, ChainSmith, will soon be released.
+To help teams put these principles into practice, in coming months, we will be releasing an open source blockchain testing framework, ChainSmith.
 ChainSmith is 57Blocks’ new open-source framework and managed-service offering for chain-layer reliability testing.
 It lets us and our clients describe complex, real-world failure scenarios and run them automatically on L1 devnet/testnet.

 ## References